orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ###### Statements?
 - Inconsistency is statement of reprogrammability - or multiple levels of abstraction - Overlapping multiple levels of description
-- Better way of thinking about needing some none-one-way to describe a one-way connection
 - Any symmetry must be breakable - any symmetry has some ignored assymetrical property ; Does not have to be the case from the perspective of the symmetry.

 ---